Leadership and Management

 - Plan strategically for improved services and support to realize organizational goals

 - Supervise, motivate and assess individuals and groups

-- Work effectively in virtual teams
+- Work effectively in teams including virtual

 - INFO 203 Online Learning: Tools and Strategies for Success